 Academic integrity – plagiarism and collusion

 Answers must be your own work and must not be attempted with the help of other people.
 If there is a suspected case of academic misconduct this will be treated in the same way as all plagarism and collusion cases at the University and will be taken very seriously.

 You must use your own words to answer questions, and should not cut and paste material.

 If you refer to external sources such as books or journal articles, you must reference them in the way that you normally would in a typical exam situation, unless the front page of the exam paper tells you to do something different.

 Sitting exams outside of the UK

 The times shown on your timetable are in UK time.
 Please convert this to your local time, if you are undertaking your online exam outside of the United Kingdom.
-If you are sitting exams with a short duration (less than 23 hours 59 minutes), and the time zone in your location makes it impossible for you to take the exam, you should complete our Notified Absence form via My Essex.
-You do not need to submit an extenuating circumstances form or provide any evidence.
+If you are sitting exams with a short duration (less than 23 hours 59 minutes), and the time zone in your location makes it impossible for you to take the exam, you should complete our Notified Absence form via My Essex, and an extenuating circumstances claim.
 If you are sitting exams with a short duration (less than 23 hours 59 minutes), and you feel that the time zone in your location has negatively impacted your performance in an exam, you should submit an extenuating circumstances claim form.

 For assessments that last for 24 hours or more, we hope that you will be able to take the assessment at a convenient time for you within that period.
 We advise that you try to download the paper and read through the questions while our support staff are available, in case you need help or have a question.
 However, if you think that you have been disadvantaged by sitting the assessment in a different time zone, for example if you were unable to access timely support and advice, you should submit an extenuating circumstances claim.